Terror threat and slowing growth the focus as Davos gets under way

-China's problems will be discussed at Davos -- "but they won't say it in public, they will say it in the hallways," Behravesh said, noting that "the public Davos is a little different than the private Davos."
+China’s problems will be discussed by the Davos delegates — “but they won’t say it in public, they will say it in the hallways,” Behravesh said, noting that “the public Davos is a little different than the private Davos.”

-That is exactly why 2,500 movers and shakers make their annual pilgrimage here -- to discuss the biggest issues openly and, when they wish, far from the prying eyes of their domestic audiences.
+That is exactly why 2,500 movers and shakers make their annual pilgrimage here — to air the biggest issues openly and, when they wish, far from the prying eyes of their domestic audiences.

 US Vice President Joe Biden is expected to be the key speaker on Wednesday, laying out his vision of the turbulent times that the global economy is facing.

-Europe's migrant crisis is also a theme running through this year's Davos.
+Europe’s migrant crisis is the other theme running through this year’s Davos.

-German Vice Chancellor Sigmar Gabriel and Swedish Prime Minister Stefan Loefven will take part in a debate Wednesday on how to integrate migrants, at a time when the fallout from the New Year's Eve sex attacks in Cologne threaten Germany's open-armed approach to admitting hundreds of thousands of people.
+German Vice Chancellor Sigmar Gabriel and Swedish Prime Minister Stefan Lofven take part in a debate Wednesday on how to integrate migrants, at a time when the fallout from the New Year’s Eve sex attacks in Cologne threaten Germany’s open-armed approach to admitting hundreds of thousands of people.

-Later in the week, far-left Greek Prime Minister Alexis Tsipras locks horns once again with his bete noire, German Finance Minister Wolfgang Schaeuble, in what promises to be an animated debate.
+Later in the week, leftist Greek Prime Minister Alexis Tsipras locks horns once again with his bete noire, German Finance Minister Wolfgang Schaeuble.